jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

      --header 'content-type: application/json; charset=UTF-8
 ```

-Next, we need to define a shell variable for the authentication (data) payload.
+Next, we need to define a single shell variable that includes our `PC_ACCESS_KEY` & `PC_SECRET_KEY` varaibles for the authentication (data) payload.
 Why?
 The problem is, bash won't interpret the JSON data correctly if we assigned the raw JSON to a variable.
 To get around this we'll need to reformat the raw JSON so it's interpreted correctly.

 There's multiple ways to do this and pros and cons to each.